VO2 Max After 40: Why It Matters and How to Improve It

 The idea that you can't significantly improve VO2 max after a certain age is a myth.
 Research shows:

-- Previously sedentary individuals can increase VO2 max by 15–20% in six months
+- Previously sedentary individuals can increase VO2 max by 15–17% in 20 weeks of structured training (Bouchard et al., 1999)

 Your ceiling may be lower than it was at 25, but the room for improvement is often larger, precisely because there's been more decline to reverse.